AshwinSureshDS/Live-Attendance-System/README.md

    - The report includes student register numbers, names, attendance status, and timestamps
    - The report can also be emailed directly from the application

-## Known Issues

-- There is a typo in the code where `st.session_state.attendavnce` is used instead of `st.session_state.attendance` in some places

 ## Credits